serilog-mssql/serilog-sinks-mssqlserver/README.md

 columnOptions.Store.Add(StandardColumn.LogEvent);
 ```

-You can also store your own log event properties as additional columns; see below.
+You can also store your own log event properties in additional custom columns; see below.

-### Saving properties in additional columns
+### Saving properties in custom columns

 By default any log event properties you include in your log statements will be saved to the Properties column (and/or LogEvent column, per columnOption.Store).
 But they can also be stored in their own columns via the AdditionalDataColumns setting.